-The primary objective of vaccination against COVID-19 is to protect people who are at especially high risk and thereby reduce serious illnesses and deaths.
+The primary objective of vaccination against COVID-19 is to protect people who are at especially high risk and thereby prevent serious illnesses and deaths.
 The second objective is to reduce the burden on hospitals and care homes and ensure that the health system continues to function properly.
 The third, and last, objective is to reduce the negative consequences of the pandemic and stem the spread of the virus.

-- Particularly vulnerable people should be vaccinated already three months after the illness, likewise with only one dose of vaccine.
+People at especially high risk should be vaccinated three months after the illness, likewise with only one dose of vaccine.

-- Particularly vulnerable people with a weakened immune system should be vaccinated after three months.
+People at especially high risk with a weakened immune system should be vaccinated after three months.
 They receive two doses of vaccine at an interval of around four weeks.